freedomlayer/freedomlayer_gut/content/offst/offst_release/index.md

 - If you lost your key, you can talk to some friends and restore your account.

-- Censorship resistent.
+- Censorship resistant.
 Buy whatever you want, sell whatever you want.
 Offst is decentralized, and therefore no entity can block or censor payments.

 - Full raw control: Offst is fully programmable and has open interface for